bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Lucas Ontivero: 00:16:15

-Okay, yes, well, my idea was that in the Knapsack paper, it details how an equal output coin-chain transaction can be built, right?
+Okay, yes, well, my idea was that in the Knapsack paper, it details how an equal output CoinJoin transaction can be built, right?
 So, talking with the author of that paper, he said, well, there is one of my proposals that is not in the paper, is that another protocol where you only need to know how much the rest of participants want to participate with, I mean the amount, so the outputs can be splited with this Knapsack algorithm and then the participants and not a central server who can create this unequal output without any interaction.
 So they only need to know how much the rest of participants are going to participate with.
 So my idea was in the CoinShuffle protocol, if we know how much the rest are going to mix.